I was born in New York in 1961.

 Bachelor of Arts in Philosophy–Cum Laude, Phi Beta Kappa

 Phi Delta Theta Fraternity, 1983

-- Mark is a Certified NHLPA Hockey Agent, who has represented NHL Hockey Players for over 20 years, including some present and former players of the Vancouver Canucks.
+Mark is a Certified NHLPA Hockey Agent who has represented NHL Hockey Players for over 27 years, including Alex Edler of the Vancouver Canucks, and Jannik Hansen formerly of the Vancouver Canucks and San Jose Sharks.

 Mark is not a B.C. or Canadian Lawyer, or Canadian Tax Advisor.
 Mark is not a U.S. Tax Accountant.